pragmatictesters/PTL-SeleniumTraining-3-2020/docs/session-9.md

    * Sleep
    * Managing Javascript popup windows
 3. Using Markdown in GitHub Projects
+4. Add options to work with more browsers
 4. Check the status of manual test cases